 Am I eligible for Mullany e-Mentoring?

-If you’re aged 14-19 and study in Bridgend, Merthyr Tydfil, Neath Port Talbot, Rhondda Cynon Taf or Swansea then you’re eligible to join the Mullany e-Mentoring project!
+Our programme intially offered support to Bridgend, Merthyr Tydfil, Neath Port Talbot, Rhondda Cynon Taf and Swansea.
+However, now we're expanding and so if you live anwhere in Wales and meet our criteria, then you’re eligible to join the Mullany e-Mentoring project!

 How do I get involved?